benhook1013/space-game/PLAN.md

   `H` shows a help overlay that `Esc` also closes)
 - Game works offline after the first load thanks to the service worker
 - Simple parallax starfield background
-- Pause, resume or return to the menu via overlay
+- Pause or resume with a `PAUSED` label overlay; `Q` returns to the menu from pause or game over

 ## 🗓️ Milestones